The Residential Tenancies Authority (RTA) has released a suite of new resources to help students and first-time renters in Queensland.

 - an episode of the RTA’s Talking Tenancies podcast, providing tips specifically for student renters.

-Students can also access the previously released webinar Renting in Queensland – a guide for students which provides in-depth information about navigating each step of the rental process.
+Students can also access the previously released webinar Renting for students webinar series which provides in-depth information about navigating each step of the rental process.

 Here are our top tips to get a tenancy off to a strong start for students renting in Queensland: